megangoode3/Group_Project_1/README original.md

 Body

 	Topic 1	Progression
-			types - each of the 4 types
-			stages and what happens in each stage
-    *Handled by Megan, shared if topic 4 leads to adequate data
+			types - each of the 4 types		-- can this be pulled by data set stages and what happens in each stage	-- what the researches measure, cognitive decline @ time points *Handled by Megan, shared if topic 4 leads to adequate data

 	Topic 2	Population affected
-			locations/groups - global perspective
-			can add detail for age/sex/etc
-			habits/ "nature vs nuture" - environment
+			locations/groups - global perspective	-- new cases per year by country can add detail for age/sex/etc		-- age sex of pop affected habits/ "nature vs nuture" - environment ---scratch genetic conditions	---scratch
-			genetic conditions
     *Handled by Jason/William

 	Topic 3	Treatments
-			Conventional/western medicines
-			effectiveness of 2 treatments
+			Conventional/western medicines	-- look at all treatments and analysis is selecting the top 5 effectiveness of 2 treatments
 	*Handled by June

 	Topic 4	Treatments
-			holistic/natural medicines
-			proven techniques to help/work
+			holistic/natural medicines		-- look at all treatments and analysis is selecting the top 5 proven techniques to help/work
 	*Handled by Megan - pending sorting through data collected